dvinubius/nextjs-dashboard-postgres/README.md

-## Next.js App Router Course - Starter
+## Next.js App Router Course - A Dashboard App

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+Improvements over tutorial:
+- make better use of zod, infer definitions
+- Loading spinner on invoice editing
+- Use session to display currently logged in user
+- Customers Page work